-- A random network of strings may arise. - The characteristic scale of this network is the correlation length ξ . - At a short time after string formation the Universe is very dense, which damps the string fluctuations. - The damping force on strings increases ξ, but for causality reasons, ξ can never grow faster than ct.
+- A random network of strings may arise. - The characteristic scale of this network is the correlation length ξ . - At a short time after string formation the Universe was very dense, which damps the string fluctuations. - The damping force on strings increases ξ, but for causality reasons, ξ can never grow faster than ct.
 This requires a mechanism for energy dissipation, which involves gravitational radiation and particle emission.

-- The 3D O(2) model undergoes a second-order phase transition, where the O(2) symmetry breaks, - The vacuum manifold is isomorphic to S^1 , which suggest the existence of string defects.
+- The 3D O(2) model undergoes a second-order phase transition, where the O(2) symmetry breaks. - The vacuum manifold is isomorphic to S^1 , which characterizes one-dimensional topological defects or "string defects".